Preventing Dementia and Alzheimer's: Brain Fats & Antioxidants That Protect Memory

 The Mediterranean Diet and Alzheimer's Prevention

 The Mediterranean diet is one of the most studied dietary patterns for cognitive protection.
+Multiple large-scale studies show it lowers Alzheimer's risk by 30-50% and slows memory decline.

-• Vegetables and fruits
+• Abundant vegetables and fruits

 • Whole grains and legumes

-• Fish and seafood
+• Fish and seafood (2-3 times per week)

-• Olive oil as the primary fat
+• Extra-virgin olive oil as the primary fat

-• Low intake of processed foods
+• Low intake of red meat and processed foods

 Other Essential Nutrients for Brain Health